subh05sus/Python-Voice-Assistant/README.md

 ### Using Alternative method using Scripts

 Alternatively, you can also use the provided scripts to make installation easy.
-You can use Startup.bat in Windows and you can use Startup.sh file on Mac/Linux/UNIX-like Opearting Systems.
+You can use Setup.bat in Windows and you can use Setup.sh file on Mac/Linux/UNIX-like Opearting Systems.

 #### Running the Script

 1) To run it you can open the directory and double-click on it.
-2) To run it via the Terminal you can cd into the directory and type ./Startup.bat or ./Startup.sh and hit Enter.
+2) To run it via the Terminal you can cd into the directory and type ./Setup.bat or ./Setup.sh and hit Enter.

 ## Contributing